BrianShiroe/portfolio-react-typescript-tailwind/README.md

 ## Description

 Feel free to fork this repo and customize it as your own portfolio.
-Please give credit by linking back to [Brian Haw](https://github.com/BrianShiroe).
+Please give credit by linking back to [github.com/BrianShiroe](https://github.com/BrianShiroe).
 Thank you!

 ## Built With